-MARKETING PLANNING FOR 2019 (Part 1)
+MARKETING PLANNING FOR 2020 (PART 1)

 Businesses should begin working on their annual marketing plan by October 1 and finalize it no later than December 1.
 This window will allow enough time to do the appropriate research and planning.
-It also will enable you to challenge the plan, make changes, recommendations and modifications, in addition to having the time to get valuable input from various staff in your organization.
+It also will enable you to challenge the plan, make changes, recommendations and modifications.
+You’ll also have the time to get valuable input from various staff in your organization.

-Analyze the current market situation.
+Analyze the current market situation

-The agency utilizes The Boston Consulting Group’s (BCG) Growth-Share Matrix, which considers growth opportunities by reviewing a product line and considers where to invest, discontinue or develop new products.
+CMA utilizes The Boston Consulting Group’s (BCG) Growth-Share Matrix, which considers growth opportunities by reviewing a product line and considers where to invest, discontinue or develop new products.
 It’s divided into four categories (dogs, wildcats, cash cows and super stars), based on an analysis of market growth and relative market share.
 The greatest emphasis should be on the area that’s going to give you the greatest return, which are the super stars.

-Define target audiences.
+Define target audiences

 Following are categories to examine:

 - Demographics (age, gender, occupation, income level, marital status)

 - Psychographics (values, hobbies, lifestyle, personality, attitude, behavior)